 What do you do when you're living in a small studio apartment, but don't want people to be able to see your bed immediately upon walking in the door?
-Apartment Therapy reader Christina was faced with this particular dilemma, and decided to get creative.
-She shared her project at last Wednesday's Apartment Therapy Design Evening.
-For those of you who weren't able to make it, here are all the details.
+Apartment Therapy reader Christina was faced with this particular dilemma when designing her friend Ann's apartment and decided to get creative.
+Here are all the details...

 We installed six semi-translucent IKEA panels on IKEA ceiling tracks, thereby creating a sleeping area that was now distinctly separate from the rest of the space.
 The panels can be completely closed for privacy, partially opened or completely stacked upon each other and open — providing a lot of flexibility for pretty much any situation.
 It gives the space a light, airy feel, almost sail-like, especially when the panels sway a little to and fro on a breezy day.
 They also allowed for a separate living area to be created, now located over by the windows where the bed had once been.
 The total cost: under $200.